NateEag/how-i-code/content/know-your-editor.rst

 ..
 [1] Few love `vimscript
        <http://stevelosh.com/blog/2011/09/writing-vim-plugins/#making-vimscript-palatable>`__,
-       but Emacs Lisp illustrates an arcanely beautiful style of software development that has largely vanished since the death of the `Lisp machines <http://en.wikipedia.org/wiki/Lisp_machine>`__.
+       but Emacs Lisp illustrates an arcane, beautiful style of software development that has largely vanished since the death of the `Lisp machines <http://en.wikipedia.org/wiki/Lisp_machine>`__.
        It is an ugly Lisp, by most accounts, but an ugly Lisp